Kazmirchuk/nats-tcl/JsAPI.md

 Returns a dict with information about the current account, e.g. used storage, number of streams, consumers, various limits etc.
 ### js api_prefix
 Returns the API prefix used for requests to JetStream API.
 It is based on the `-domain` and `-api_prefix` options passed to [$connection jet_stream](CoreAPI.md#objectname-jet_stream-args).
 Default is "$JS.API".
+### js timeout
+Returns the timeout for all JetStream calls.
 ### js destroy
 TclOO destructor.
-Remember to call it before destroying the parent `nats::connection`.
 ## `nats::ordered_consumer`
 Implements Ordered Consumer.
 Do not create it directly - instead, call the [ordered_consumer](JsAPI.md#js-ordered_consumer-stream-args) method of your `nats::jet_stream`.